 Black tea is the most common tea to brew correctly and is often enjoyed by non-tea drinkers.
 Due to its heavy oxidation, it can handle a higher water temperature and with its big flavours, it can easily be enjoyed with a dash of milk and honey.
 You can read more about black tea here.

 The 3 Essentials - when warm brewing black tea

 Black tea can handle to be brewed in 100c° but preferably just below boiling point 97c° is to recommend.
 Some black teas can only be brewed just above 80 c° and this is due to how far they have gone in the oxidation process.
 Most of the black tea blends on the market can be brewed with boiling water 97-100c°.

 Black tea leaves require approx. 2 - 3g of tea per 300ml of water, which is around about 2-3 teaspoons of tea.
 This can vary a bit due to how much other ingredients your tea blend is filled with.
 You can always choose if you want a weaker or stronger cup of tea by adding a bit less or more tea leaves to your brew.

 The Brewing Time

 Black teas shall brew between 3-5 minutes generally speaking, for small-leafed teas 2-3 minutes and for large-leafed teas 3-5 minutes.
 Separate the leaves after a correct number of minutes.
 If you brew it too long you will have a very strong estranged black tea and if you brew it too short you might find it too weak.

-Make sure to always check on the package of your tea you are about to brew, what the requirements are.
+Make sure to always check on the package of your tea that you are about to brew, what the requirements are.